Rahmati1989/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Answer:
+While both methods will iterate through each item in an array, the biggest difference is .forEach on its own preforms exactly like a for loop.
+Meaning that an array has the possibility of being mutated. .map on the other hand, will return a new array.
+This was the original array stays intact.

 2. Explain the difference between a callback and a higher order function.

+Answer:
+A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it

 3. What is closure?

+Answer:
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.

+Answer:
+It has different values depending on where it is used:

+In a method, this refers to the owner object.
+Alone, this refers to the global object.
+In a function, this refers to the global object.
+In a function, in strict mode, this is undefined.
+In an event, this refers to the element that received the event.
+Methods like call(), and apply() can refer this to any object.

 5. Why do we need super() in an extended class?

+Answer:
+calling the super() method in the constructor method, we call the parent's constructor method and gets access to the parent's properties and methods.
+ The super() function allows a sub-class to send new attributes up to the parent class/object.
+It replaces .call()

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.